raghap1/Electronic-Vehicle-Market-Analysis/README.md

 # Electronic Vehicle Sales

-## Problem Statement
+## Project background & Overview
 AtliQ Motors, a leading US-based electric vehicle (EV) manufacturer with a 25% market share in North America, aimed to expand into the Indian market, where its share is less than 2%.
-The chief of AtliQ Motors India, Bruce Haryali, tasked the data analytics team with conducting a detailed market study to understand the existing EV market in India and identify growth opportunities.
+Hence, conducting a detailed market study to understand the existing EV market in India and identify growth opportunities.
 Objective
-•	Analyze the EV and hybrid vehicle sales data in India to identify key trends and market opportunities.
+•	Analyze the EV and hybrid vehicle sales data in India using key metrics
+	1. Penetration rate -  (Electric Vehicles Sold / Total Vehicles Sold) * 100  -    This indicates the adoption level of electric vehicles in a state.
+	2. Compound Annual Growth(CAGR) - [(Ending Value / Beginning Value) ** 1/n] -1 - This measures the mean annual growth rate over a specified period longer than one year.
+•	To identify key trends and market opportunities.
 •	Develop a data-driven strategy to increase market penetration in India.
 •	Create an interactive dashboard to present insights to the leadership team.
 ________________________________________